masamiy/DataStoryTelling/index.md

 *"Data is the new oil" - Clive Humby, Data science innovator*

 Nowadays, more information created than our audience could possibly analyse on their own!
-Instead, research is completed and insights are discovered and the concepts are shared through stories.

-A study by Stanford professor Chip Heath found that during the recall of speeches, 63% of people remember stories and how they made them feel, however only 5% remember a single statistic.
+However, a study by Stanford professor Chip Heath found that during the recall of speeches, 63% of people remember stories and how they made them feel, however only 5% remember a single statistic.
+So, you should convert your insights and discovery from data into stories to share with non-experts with a language they understand.

-Visualisation tools have created opportunities for researchers to explore methods of transforming their research data into compelling and impactful visuals.
-But how do researchers turn complex ideas, research findings and visuals into a message that non-experts can understand?
-And how can you add meaning and context to their data and visualisations?
+How?

 This tutorial can help you construct stories that incite an emotional response and create meaning and understanding for the audience.
+Let's dive in!

 {% include toc.html %}